Defense Meteorological Satellite Program: NOAA 16 and 17

 The NOAA-16 and NOAA-17 weather satellites were based on the same technology as DMSP satellites.
-NOAA-17 disintegrated in orbit on 10 March 2021.
-NOAA-16 broke up in November 2015.
+NOAA-16 broke up in November 2015, and NOAA-17 disintegrated in orbit on 10 March 2021.

+2024 explosion

+The DMSP 5D-2/F14 (USA-131), launched 4 Apr 1997 and decommissioned in 2020, exploded in orbit in December 2024.

 Launch history

 DMSP was initially known as Program 35.
 The first successful launch of a Program 35 spacecraft used a Scout X-2 rocket lifting off from Point Arguello near Vandenberg Space Force Base on 23 August 1962.
 This was P35-2, the earlier P35-1 launch on 24 May 1962 had failed to reach orbit.
 All five Program 35 launch attempts using Scout launch vehicle, including the two successes, were made from Vandenberg SLC-5.
-Other early launches were conducted using Thor launch vehicles, with Altair or Burner II upper stages.
+Other early launches were conducted using Thor-Burner launch vehicles, with Altair or Burner II upper stages.
 Program 35 had by this time been renamed the Data Acquisition and Processing Program, and the DAPP acronym is sometimes used for these satellites.
 Eight satellites were launched using Atlas E launch vehicles between 1982 and 1995.
 Three were launched aboard Titan II vehicles between 1997 and 2003.
 One has been launched on a Delta IV rocket.

 The most recent launch of a DMSP satellite, DMSP-F19, occurred on 3 April 2014, from Vandenberg aboard an Atlas V launch vehicle.